olifrost/olifrost.github.io/_hidden/2019-07-10-realistic-earth-emoji.md

   <div class="col-xs-12 col-sm-4" markdown="1">

 ### <i class="far fa-clock"></i>  Limited Time Only
-Without action in a decade, both people and emoji will be dead.
+Without action in a decade, both people and emoji will be dead anyway.

   </div>